jennguyen1/jn.general/README.md

 - **view_duplicated**: displays duplicated rows by specified columns
 - **remove_duplicated**: removes duplicated rows by specified columns
 - **merge_mult**: merge multiple data frames using data.table merging
-- **to be or not to be**: returns the subset and anti-subset, supply own subsetting function or pre-existing functions (subset, filter, distinct, etc).
+- **to_be**: returns the subset and anti-subset, supply own subsetting function or pre-existing functions (subset, filter, distinct, etc).
 Useful for splitting data sets and running analyses in parallel on both sets.
 - **reorder_cols**: extension of `dplyr::select`.
 Reorders columns based on selection syntax provided by `dplyr::select` and also appends unselected columns.

 **Misc Data Wrangling**
-- **shortcuts**: import libraries, wipe environment / blank slate, string concatenation shortcut
+- **shortcuts**: import libraries, wipe environment / blank slate
 - **refine**: wrapper for Filter.
-Applies a function (a function that returns a boolean) and returns the values which evaluate to TRUE
+DEPRECATED use purrr::keep
 - **str_scan**: splits string by specified delimiter and obtains the ith result
 - **percentile_bin**: groups a vector by its percentiles